Afffaa/Afffaa-s-Athenaeum/content/Academic Papers Journey.md

 > [!INFO] A Sample Paper Summary Structure
 >
-> Use the sample page to get access to the structure I use for creating the paper summaries
+> Use the [[Paper Template]] to get access to the structure I use for creating the paper summaries

 # Chronological list of papers read